vaginessa/icon-sizerator/README.md

-# Icon Sizerator - Apple App Store icon generator
+# Icon Sizerator - iOS App icon size generator

 This tool is a standalone service built in JavaScript on Node.js, which serves to assist iOS App creators in icon generation.